-It is also recommended that, in accordance with the statute authorizing differential tuition, the proceeds from the increased tuition be allocated as follows:
+Pursuant to House Bill 2181 authorizing differential tuition, the proceeds from the increased tuition will be allocated as follows:

 - a.
-In the Graduate School of Business, 5% of the proposed tuition increase will be allocated to support student advising for the Masters of Business Administration (M.B.A.) program, 45% will support student scholarships (including the 15% of resident and 3% of nonresident tuition that must by statute be set aside for Texas Public Education Grants), and the remaining 50% will be allocated for faculty support in the form of funds for faculty merit raises, position upgrades and new position(s).
+In the Graduate School of Business, 5% of the tuition increase will be allocated to support student advising for the Masters of Business Administration (M.B.A.) program, 45% will support student scholarships (including the 15% of resident and 3% of nonresident tuition that must by statute be set aside for Texas Public Education Grants), and the remaining 50% will be allocated for faculty support in the form of funds for faculty merit raises, position upgrades and new position(s).
 It is anticipated that these enhancements of faculty, advising, and scholarship programs will better enable the Graduate School of Business to meet its teaching responsibilities and to increase its competitive position. - b.
-In the School of Law, one-half of the proposed tuition increase will be allocated for scholar-ships (including the amount required by statute to be set aside for Texas Public Education Grants) in order to reduce the burden of increased costs of tuition on students.
+In the School of Law, one-half of the tuition increase will be allocated for scholarships (including the amount required by statute to be set aside for Texas Public Education Grants) in order to reduce the burden of increased costs of tuition on students.
 The remaining 50% will be allocated to the instructional budget to increase faculty and to decrease student/faculty ratio and to provide more competitive salaries to faculty members.
 These changes will be a major component of the school's efforts to respond to the American Bar Association criticisms of the U. T. Austin School of Law in its 1984 Reinspection Report on the School.